Fellowship holders are expected to partner with at least two sponsors with complementary expertise.

 Click here for further information on potential sponsors from IHR.

-Biosciences at Exeter sits within the Streatham Campus, a registered botanic garden and readily acknowledged as one of the most beautiful in the country.
+Biosciences at Exeter sits within the College of Life and Environmental Sciences at Streatham Campus, a registered botanic garden and readily acknowledged as one of the most beautiful in the country.
 Here, we explore the biology and chemistry that underpins our complex, dynamic natural world, creating new knowledge, communicating it to a wide audience, and applying it to some of society’s biggest issues.
 Our community of scholars – academics, students, research groups, professional support staff and collaborators – work together to make this a vibrant, stimulating and forward-thinking environment in which to work and study.

 Click here for further information on potential sponsors from Biosciences.